Metalheadz, Skream & Benga, Soul Jazz, Channel One

 Check four of London’s baddest sound systems playing nuff big tunes from four generations of bass culture.
 This is The Entertainment Round.

-First hosted in London in 2010, the Red Bull Music Academy Culture Clash has gradually become a staple on the international sound clash scene.
+Originally hosted in London in 2010, the Red Bull Music Academy Culture Clash has grown into a series of battles that have now become a staple on the international sound clash scene.
 With previous contestants like _(artist-name)Major Lazer_, _(artist-name)Soul II Soul_, and _(artist-name)SMOG_, as well as special surprise guests including _(artist-name)Pusha T_, the legendary _(artist-name)Johnny Osbourne_ and _(artist-name)Usher_ (doing a counter-action version of _(song-title)Climax_ on the everlasting _(song-title)Stalag_ riddim), Culture Clash is more than just one of the fiercest musical battles around.
 It’s a celebration of sound system culture and its ongoing influence on hip hop, dancehall and dance music.
 It’s a rare get-together of different genres and generations.
 And it’s probably the most entertainment you could cram into a four-hour show.